meshelton/one-community-map/README.md

+This app will be the map for the one community project.
+It currently shows a pannable map of brooklyn with the census tracts drawn on top of it.
+What needs to be done now is determine the best format that the data should be saved into and served as so this app can display it.
+The comments in the CensusMap.tsx file should explain some of the possible approaches to this.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>